Dark Hedges

+The Dark Hedges (Irish: Na Fálta Dorcha) is an carriage avenue of mature beech trees along Bregagh Road between Armoy and Stranocum in County Antrim, Northern Ireland.
+The trees on both sides of the road are European beech trees (Fagus sylvatica), which are not indigenous to Ireland, they meet overhead, growing into a twisted canopy and forming a tree tunnel that is between 6 and 10 metres in width – the avenue is about 150 metres.
+The Dark Hedges are one of Northern Ireland's most photographed attraction, in the 1990s Northern Ireland started using images from the carriage road in their tourism campaigns.
+Planted around 1775, the iconic beech trees are roughly 250 years old, surpassing the typical 150-to-200-year life expectancy of common beech trees.
+The trees are in a state of natural decline and near the end of their lifespan.
+The tunnel of beech trees shot to international fame when they were filmed on location in the US TV drama Game of Thrones (2011).
+The Bregagh Road was permanently pedestrianised and closed to general public vehicle traffic since October 2017 to protect the sensitive root systems from vehicle compaction.
+Around 75 of the original 150 trees remain as of 2026.

 Origin

 In about 1775, James Stuart built a new house, named Gracehill House after his wife Grace Lynd.
-Over 150 beech trees were planted along the entrance road to the estate, to create an imposing approach.
+Over 150 beech trees were planted along the entrance road to the estate, once a carriage road, to create an imposing approach.

 Legend

-According to legend, the hedges are visited by a ghost called the gray Lady, who travels the road and jumps across it from tree to tree.
+According to legend, the hedges are visited by a ghost called the Grey Lady, who travels the road and flits across it from tree to tree.
 She is claimed to be either the spirit of James Stuart's daughter (named "Cross Peggy") or one of the house's maids who died mysteriously, or a spirit from an abandoned graveyard beneath the fields, who on Halloween is joined on her visitation by other spirits from the graveyard.

 Filming location

 The Dark Hedges was used as a filming location for the "King's Road" in the television series Game of Thrones.
 The trees were also used in the 2017 Transformers film The Last Knight.